This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this watermelon strawberry sorbet recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch watermelon strawberry sorbet recipe, check out our Leftover Ingredients Recipe Finder.

-• Watermelon: Use seedless watermelon if available.
-If you only have watermelon with seeds, be sure to remove the seeds before blending.
+• Watermelon: Use seedless if possible.
+If using seeded watermelon, remove the seeds before blending.

-• Honey or Agave Syrup: Sweeten the sorbet to your liking.
-The amount can be adjusted according to your taste preferences.
-Alternatively, maple syrup or another preferred sweetener can be used.
+• Honey or Agave Syrup: Sweeten to taste.
+You can also use maple syrup or another sweetener you prefer.

-• Water (optional): Add a little water if needed to help blend the ingredients or adjust the sorbet’s consistency.
+• Water (optional): Add a splash if needed to help blend or adjust the texture.

 Save This Recipe!